A Cohomological Bundle Theory for Sheaf Cohomology: The bicomplex

-To make the squares anti-commute instead we apply the usual `Jedi sign trick', i.e.~we include a factor of $-1$ in each other horizontal map.
-This gives us the desired bicomplex $\mathcal{K}^{p,q}$.
+To make the squares anti-commute instead, we apply the usual `Jedi sign trick', i.e.~we include a factor of $-1$ in every other horizontal map.
+We will be concerned with this bicomplex in particular in later chapters, so we will sometimes refer to it as just $\mathcal{K}_\xi^{p,q}$.
 Explicitly, we have

 if we denote